taranarmo/nortek_aquadopp_beam2enu/README.md

 # Usage
 It takes usual files gathered by Nortek software.
 Just put both files into folder with data and start .sh (do not forget to add run rights) script with common part of filename as an argument.
-In Unix run './beam2enu.sh filename', fileneame is a common part of filenames, e.g. if you have files AQUADOPP.v1, .v2… use just AQUADOPP part.
+In Unix run `./beam2enu.sh filename` fileneame is a common part of filenames, e.g. if you have files AQUADOPP.v1, .v2… use just AQUADOPP part.